-Whip whippings cream until medium peaks form and fold in with the cream cheese mixture.
+Whip heavy cream until stiff peaks form, then fold in with the cream cheese mixture.

-Also, you want to make sure that you are making them thin so they don't stick.
-I will add about a 1/2 cup of the crepe batter to the cast iron skillet, and then use a spatula to spread out the mixture thinly and evenly.
+Also, make them thin so they don't stick.
+I will add about a 1/2 cup of the crepe batter to the cast iron skillet, then use a spatula to spread out the mixture thinly and evenly.

 Make sure the crepe is just about fully cooked before you flip it.
 If you flip it early, it will break.

 I usually get four cast iron skillets going to make the crepe-making process super fast.